tillitis/dev-tillitis/hugo/content.bellatrix/hw/_index.md

 the TKey device app.
 The addresses will be transparent to the device app and developers don't have to do anything to use it.

-For more information about this, please see the Tillitis Key `doc/system description.md` file of earlier releases (in the tillitis-key1 repository).
+For more information about this, please see the Tillitis TKey `doc/system description.md` file of earlier releases (in the tillitis-key1 repository).